nearform/micro-services-tutorial-iot/README.md

 docker pull tutum/influxdb
 ```

-you should also pull a node.jd container using:
+you should also pull a node.js container using:

 ```
 docker pull node